-- The Company ceased operations at site on October 31, 2008 and entered negotiations for joint venture opportunities in order for Management to focus on the recently acquired Shafter Project and the La Negra project. - Subsequent to quarter end, the Company announced entering into an agreement to sell the Rosario property for \$250,000, one million shares of Silvermex Resources, and the assumption of all future property payments.
-Additional consideration \$3 million and 1 million shares is to be paid in installments upon production or within 24 months.
+- The Company ceased operations at site on October 31, 2008 and entered negotiations for joint venture opportunities in order for Management to focus on the recently acquired Shafter Project and the La Negra project. - During the quarter, the Company announced entering into an agreement to sell the Rosario property for \$250,000, one million shares of Silvermex Resources, and the assumption of all future property payments.
+Additional consideration \$2.5 million and 1 million shares is to be paid in installments upon production or within 24 months.
+The sale is still pending.